 For years, dental x-rays have been used to diagnose oral health complications and detect decaying or damaged teeth.
 X-rays provide a unique view of the mouth that isn’t possible with a visual exam alone.
 When x-rays are taken, the teeth and bones absorb the majority of the ray, making them highly visible on film or on a screen.

 By comparing your x-rays with your full mouth examination and dental history, we can prescribe effective treatment and recommend a plan for preventative care.

-that dental x-rays deliver very low levels of radiation and are considered completely safe?
-In fact, x-rays are even considered safe during pregnancy and while breastfeeding so long as a leaded apron and collar is used to protect your body from exposure.
+Did you know…that dental x-rays deliver very low levels of radiation and are considered completely safe?
+In fact, x-rays are even considered safe during pregnancy and while breastfeeding so long as a lead apron is used to protect your body from exposure.
 If you are pregnant or think you may be, tell your dentist so proper precautions can be taken.

 Frequently Asked Questions

 Yes.
 Dental x-rays are capable of identifying tooth decay and damage beneath the surface of the teeth where caries are less visible during an examination.
 Furthermore, x-rays provide a reference point for the progression of decay in your mouth over time.

 You should have x-rays taken on a regular basis, but especially if you are experiencing oral health complications or are planning to undergo a dental procedure, such as a root canal.

 What should I expect when I get digital dental x-rays?

 Getting digital dental x-rays will take only a couple of minutes.
 A round ended sensor is placed into the mouth, which you will be asked to bite down on.
 Most patients find that digital dental x-rays are completely painless and do not inflict any level of discomfort.